[Exclusive] MEPs blacklisted for fake election-monitoring trips

 The European Parliament (EP) has blacklisted eight MEPs and reprimanded three others for going on fake election-observation trips.

-But the head of the group that imposed the sanctions took a soft approach to a member of his own political family, risking accusations of partisanship.
+But a co-chair of the body that imposed the sanctions took a soft approach to a member of his own political family, risking accusations of partisanship.

 Join EUobserver today